meganwood4/is477_megan_rachel/README.md

 ### 5. Total Affordable Units vs. Crime by Neighborhood

 This scatter plot compares the total number of affordable housing units to total crime across neighborhoods.
 There is a positive linear relationship, suggesting that neighborhoods with more affordable units often have higher crime totals.

+# Workflow Automation and Provenance

+To ensure reproducibility and automation, this project used a Snakemake workflow to manage the full data processing and visualization pipeline.
+The Snakefile was configured to track all raw input datasets and automatically execute the final_project.py script whenever inputs changed (although we don't predict input changes being necessary).
+It also defined the five output graphs as targets, allowing Snakemake to verify successful execution and prevent unnecessary reruns.